 Dear Friends of Hemlock Gorge:

-2014 has been a very productive year for the Friends.
+2015 was again a productive year for the Friends.

-We meet the first Tuesday of every month other than July and August at 7:30 P.M. in the Emerson Community Center.
+We usually meet the first Tuesday of every month September to June at 7:30 P.M. in the Emerson Community Center.
 Visit www.hemlockgorge.org for news and updates.

-We hope to get your return mail, and see you at our activities, and at our meetings.
-Thank you for all you’ve done for Hemlock Gorge and for all you do for it in 2015.
+We hope to get your return mail, and see you at our activities and meetings.
+Thank you for all you have done for Hemlock Gorge Reservation in 2015 and for all you will help the Friends do in 2016.